 The Reality: Being afraid of making mistakes slows down learning.
-The pace of your learning is perhaps the biggest contributor to your success.
+The pace of your learning is perhaps the most significant contributor to your success.
 That is why you should give yourself permission to make mistakes and learn.
-The goal is to make cheap and small mistakes with big learning value, rather than expensive and big mistakes.
+The goal is to make cheap and small mistakes with big learning value rather than expensive and big mistakes.
 Learn from the mistakes of others when you can.

-Also, make sure you understand the two different types of mistakes as once told by Bezos.
+Also, make sure you understand the two different types of mistakes, as once told by Bezos.
 Mistake A good, Mistake B bad.
-Mistake A: New domain, lots of unknowns, learning potential (opening up to a new market category, e.g. the fire tablet).
+Mistake A: New domain, many unknowns, learning potential (opening up to a new market category, e.g. the fire tablet).
 Mistake B: Results are known, the trail is blazed, good library of past examples (e.g. opening up the 173rd fulfilment centre when you have a good blueprint).

 Myth #7: Money is the most important capital.